 Buy some fresh sage and make a sage brown butter.
 The flavor is to die for.

 Add sausage for flavor.
 If you have sausage drippings add them to the onion/celery combination.
-We like country sausage in this recipe, but Italian sausage is always welcome anywhere as far as we’re concerned.
+We like country sausage in this recipe, but Italian sausage is always welcome as we’re concerned.
 If you’re daring, use chorizo!

-A video is coming this week!
-In meantime, watch the video for how to make the biscuits, but make sure to double the recipe.
+In meantime, watch the video below for how to make the biscuits, but make sure to double the recipe.

 I find that with grain free recipes like this, it’s easy to veer off in the wrong direction.
 The video will help you stay on course.

 Don’t just eat this for Thanksgiving.
 You can stuff chicken breasts, chicken, pork chops, and so on.
 Another idea is to take left over chicken (or cooked chicken breasts), shred the meat and mix with the stuffing before baking.
 That’s a one dish meal!